syedtaqi95/morphiOS/README.md

-# CustomOS
+# micrOS

-Developing my own 32-bit x86 (IA32) based operating system written in C++.
+Developing my own hobbyist 32-bit operating system written in C++ for the x86 architecture.

 Used some of the code from the OSDev Wiki: https://wiki.osdev.org/